bitsofcotton/ddpmopt/README.md

 # Tips on qredg
 A qredg often have white out result, this is a lack of the accuracy on pnext cached taylor series.
 So if make the taylor series with upper accuracy, this is improved otherwise we need to do qredg on extra-small images.

+# Pseudo backport specific
+We want to backport bitsofcotton/specific result as a specific value prediction they project meanings, however our machine is too slow to calculate also this beats with whole pixel prediction on speed, so we can do bitsofcotton/masp 4 command generated specific values for seed of the predictors as ddpmopt w command.

+If input stream size ratio (input number vs. input graphics size) is better one, the predicted image also be better one differed to raw predg whole image context each pixel prediction.

 # Usage:
     # copy color structure
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt